korzhcom-content/easyquery.net-docs-astro/src/content/docs/how-to/descriptive-texts-in-column-instead-numeric-values.md

 ---
-title: 'How to show descriptive texts in some column instead of numeric values '
+title: How to show descriptive texts in some column instead of numeric values
 slug: how-to/descriptive-texts-in-column-instead-numeric-values
 sidebar:
   order: 100